 Keep in mind that as most businesses grow and evolve, their SWOT analysis changes.
 Review your analysis at least annually to ensure you aren’t missing any opportunities and are aware of the environment around you.
 This information enables you to create a better, more focused marketing plan.

-Your SWOT analysis for your business should be short, simple and realistic about your strengths and weaknesses.
+Your SWOT analysis for your small business should be short, simple and realistic about your strengths and weaknesses.
 Take some time to do this analysis.
 It can provide you with new insights about your business that will help you guide your company into new, profitable markets or avoid high risk situations.